-- (i) Percentage of Population 16 to 74 in Economic Activity Census 2001 - (ii) Total Unemployed Census 2001 and North Yorkshire County Council Claimant Count Rate Estimates March 2009. - 2.2.11 The 2001 Census reveals that 75.9% males and 63.4% females of working age (between 16 and 74) were economically active, compared to a total average, for both males and females of 75% for Great Britain. - 2.2.12 In the 2001 Census the total unemployment rate for males within the District was 2.5%, whereas for females this rate was slightly lower at 1.5%.
-At March 2009 the unemployment rate for males had increased to 3.0%, but the rate for females had decreased to 1.1%.
-In the Principal town of Skipton unemployment rates for both males and females were higher than the District average at March 2009, being 4.7% for males and 1.5% for females (based on the NYCC Claimant Count Rate Estimate).
-Information provided by the Council's Economic Development Team shows that Skipton Job Centre saw a reduction in job vacancies of 68% between December 2007 and December 2008.
-This drop gives a strong indication of the impact of the recession on the current employment market.
+(i) Percentage of Population 16 to 74 in Economic Activity - Census 2001

+- (ii) Total Unemployed Census 2001 and North Yorkshire County Council Claimant Count Rate Estimates April 2010. - 2.2.11 The 2001 Census reveals that 75.9% males and 63.4% females of working age (between 16 and 74) were economically active, compared to a total average, for both males and females of 75% for Great Britain. - 2.2.12 In the 2001 Census the total unemployment rate for males within the District was 2.5%, whereas for females this rate was slightly lower at 1.5%.
+At April 2010 the unemployment rate for males had increased to 2.9%, but the rate for females had decreased slightly to 1.3%.
+In the Principal Town of Skipton unemployment rates for both males and females were higher than the District average at April 2010, being 4.8% for males and 2.3% for females (based on the NYCC Claimant Count).
+Unemployment across North Yorkshire has risen over the 2009-10 monitoring year, both for males and females, which gives an indication of the impact of the recession on the current employment market (North Yorkshire County Council Unemployment, April 2010).